thewestlabs/RNG-SyNC-doc/README.md

 Check [Wiki](https://github.com/thewestlabs/RNG-SyNC-doc/wiki) for more details on hardware and schematics.

 ### Monitoring/ PVOutput/ Home assistant / MQTT
-1. You can either monitor through WiFi (same network only); Type the IP address shown in the BLE app into your browser tab
+1. You can either monitor through WiFi (same network only)- Type the IP address shown in the BLE app into your browser tab.
 2. Or upload data to a third party service.
 More details can be found at [Wiki/BLE App](https://github.com/thewestlabs/RNG-SyNC-doc/wiki/BLE-App).

 ### Supported devices